 4. Physical activity.
 Go for a walk, get to the gym, enjoy a run, go dancing, get on a bike, play tennis, go for a swim, find an elliptical machine, play racquetball, climb some stairs, do some pushups, play basketball, find a personal trainer to inspire you to move your body.
 Go to a Yoga class.
-There are so many excellent ways to get some sort of physical activity into your day.
-Ask yourself what is possible for you at the moment you need a break from something stressful and try it.
+There are so many excellent ways to get some type of physical activity into your day.
+Ask yourself what is possible for you when you need a break from something stressful and try it.
 And then try to devote some time to yourself, setting aside at least 3 times each week to be physically active.

 2. Breathe.
 Yes, but we’re doing that already, right?
 Hopefully true!
 But this type of breathing is just a little different.
 Pay attention to your breathing.
 As you breathe normally, simply notice.
 Notice the air coming in as you inhale, where it goes in your body.
 Does your chest rise?
 Does your belly rise?
 Is the air cool in your nostrils?
 Maybe there’s a little space of time between the inhale and exhale where you are completely still?
 And notice as you exhale, is the air that is leaving your body a little warmer now?
-Which deflates first, belly, ribs, or chest?
+Which deflates first: belly, ribs, or chest?
 Can you empty every bit of air out?
 Are you still for a nanosecond before the inhalation?
-Maybe try slow, deep breaths.
+Maybe try slow, comfortably deep breaths.
 Fill the lungs a little more with each inhalation.
-Take at least 5 very slow, very deep breaths before coming back to your normal breath.
+Take at least 5 slow, comfortably deep breaths before coming back to your normal breath.
 Did you have any idea all that was going on when you breathe?
 Of course, we don’t notice it all the time – but even just 2-3 minutes of mindful breathing is a quick fix to immediately reducing your stress.